 Doctors must normally prove that they meet GMC practise standards and provide evidence of their good standing in the countries where they previously worked to be admitted to the register, membership of which is necessary before working as a doctor in the UK.
 Some of the disciplinary notices were published by regulators, and could have been found by GMC vetting staff through a search engine.
 In other cases where these were not public, overseas medical regulators could have shared the information with the GMC if requested.

-As of May, of NHS England’s 148,000 doctors, 57,000 were non-UK nationals.
+England’s 148,000 doctors, 57,000 were non-UK nationals.

 A spokesman for the GMC said it was reviewing the findings to establish what regulatory action would be necessary.